agabriel81/terraform-aro/README.md

 And finally, let's deploy some workload into the ServiceMesh using the infamous `bookinfo` application.

+We will use Kustomize with an inline patch to configure the Azure Traffic Manager DNS name.

 ```
 cat <<EOF | oc apply -f -
 apiVersion: argoproj.io/v1alpha1